 How is ARC funded?

-ARC Cancer Support Centres rely on the generosity of the public, private and corporate donations for over two-thirds of the funding required annually to operate its services.
-Support from the Health Service Executive and small grants from organisations such as the Irish Cancer Society make up the remainder.
+ARC Cancer Support Centres rely on the generosity of the public, private, charity and corporate grants and donations for approximately three quarters of the funding required annually to operate its services.
+Support from the Health Service Executive Northern Area makes up the remainder.

 Where does the money go?